Developed in cooperation with Wien Museum

 Who is the guide on this tour?

-Eugene Quinn is a London-born, Vienna-based urbanist, who is interested in telling new stories about Vienna.
+Eugene Quinn is a London-born, Vienna-based urbanist, who tells new stories about Vienna.
 He works for the Vienna non-profit group space and place, and organises unusual events across the city to build community, start debates and celebrate Vienna.
 He looks forward to hearing your opinions on the day.

 Can I join the tour later, or leave early?